Beliavsky/Fortran-code-on-GitHub/README.md

 [AUTOSURF-v1.3](https://github.com/autosurf/AUTOSURF-v1.3): suite of codes for the automated construction of potential energy surfaces (PES) for van der Waals systems.
 The fitting algorithms implemented in the code are based on the L-IMLS methodology, and have many advanced features such as options for data-point placement, flexibility to include gradients in the fit, iterative refinement, and symmetry recognition.

+[DeePMD-kit-Fortran-Cpp-interface](https://github.com/robinzyb/DeePMD-kit-Fortran-Cpp-interface): Fortran interface by Yongbin Zhuang and Futaki Haduki to [DeePMD-kit](https://github.com/deepmodeling/deepmd-kit), a package written in Python and C++, designed to minimize the effort required to build deep learning-based model of interatomic potential energy and force field and to perform molecular dynamics (MD).

 [dl-poly](https://github.com/ccp5UK/dl-poly): general-purpose classical molecular dynamics (MD) simulation software developed at Daresbury Laboratory since 1992.
 Over the years has been transformed from a replicated memory code to a distributed memory one.

 [EmDee](https://github.com/atoms-ufrj/EmDee): platform to test simulation methods that involve the mechanics of many atoms, such as different thermostats and barostats, hybrid Monte Carlo algorithms, etc, from atoms-ufrj